-In addition to scholarships offered by departments within the College of Arts and Sciences, the College also offers several scholarship opportunities.
-The following scholarships are for undergraduate College of Arts and Sciences students only, unless otherwise indicated.
+In addition to scholarships offered by departments within the College of Arts & Sciences, the College also offers several scholarship opportunities.
+The following scholarships are for undergraduate College of Arts & Sciences students only, unless otherwise indicated.
 Each fall information on scholarship opportunities and the scholarship application process for the next academic year is distributed by the Scholarship Office.

 Reed C. Baskin Legacy Scholarship in honor of Mildred and Carl Baskin

 This scholarship is awarded to a student majoring in any discipline in the College of Arts & Sciences who has a minimum ACT score of 23, who lives in the Mid-South region, and who is a proven leader in the community.
 Recipients must maintain a minimum cumulative GPA of 3.0 and participate in fifteen hours of community service.

 College of Arts and Sciences Alumni Chapter Book Scholarship

 This scholarship is awarded to students who are enrolled full-time as juniors or seniors in the College of Arts and Sciences, and who have a minimum GPA of 3.0.

 General Herbert L. Grills Memorial Scholarship

 This scholarship is awarded to a student majoring in any discipline in the College of Arts and Sciences.
 Freshmen with a minimum ACT of 27, and upperclassmen with a minimum GPA of 2.80 are eligible.
 Students must be enrolled full-time.

 Dr. Roger Hiatt Pre-Med Studies Scholarship